The Planet Rebels Journey

 “Last I saw, Governor Kalliope was healthy as a tiger.”

 “You’ve ten minutes to gather presentable attire,” the captain said.
-“The journey will take an hour.
-Bring whatever personnel are needed to prepare you.”
+“The journey will take an hour.”

-Madam Qiu propelled me through the archway and across the grand foyer decked in maroon and gold family colors while firing orders into her Ryvulet—a device inserted behind the jaw connecting her to the Ryver.
+Madam Qiu propelled me through the archway and across the grand foyer while firing orders into her Ryvulet—a device inserted behind the jaw connecting her to the Ryver.
 Mother’s backup adorners and Qiu were coming along, too.

 But someone had to stop this dreadful mistake.
 The Arbitrix didn’t want me.
 The one time I’d met her, it didn’t end well.
 I looked toward the library where my Arbiter Corp escorts waited.
 They should be flying out of the archway any second, the captain howling that it was cancelled because the message belonged to a different girl.